 Since I have recently visited the Cinque Terre, I thought I’d put together a selection of all the unmissable activities.
 Continue reading for lots of ideas and tips!

-Make sure to also read my post How To Plan A Day Trip From Florence To Cinque Terre.
+Make sure to also read my posts What To Know Before Visiting Cinque Terre and How To Plan A Day Trip From Florence To Cinque Terre.

 23 Unmissable Things To Do In Cinque Terre